 Those who would rather stay on dry land need not worry.
 This archipelago is teeming with land-based wildlife.
 Giant tortoises tend to be a favorite with visitors, along with pink land iguanas and dozens of species of birds, including flamingos and peregrine falcons.

-2. Witness Inti Raymi in Peru
+2. Peru to Witness Inti Raymi

 For most travelers, Peru summons thoughts of hiking Machu Picchu.
 While there’s no denying that the ruins of Machu Picchu are spectacular, it is an insult to the country to think that that’s all it’s good for.
 Peru is bursting at the seams with adventure opportunities, and by June, the rain will be gone and the country will be blessed with warm, sunny days and cool evenings.

 For nine days, the streets of Cusco are filled with costume-toting Cusqueñans acting out ancient rituals and making merry with their compadres.

 For Cusco, Inti Raymi is a really big deal.
 You, however, might not want to participate in the festivities for the full nine days.
 Thankfully, Cusco has loads of other things to do.

 Trips to trek the Choquequirao route up Machu Picchu can be arranged in one of the dozens of travel agents near the Plaza de Armas.

 And hikes to Rainbow Mountain can also be arranged.
 The Rainbow Mountain, also called Vinicunca or the Montaña de Siete Colores, boasts an altitude of 17,060 feet above sea level in the Andes of the Cusco region.
 The layers of variously colored sandstone and minerals pressed together over 24 million years to color the mountain rainbow.